siemacotam/dishapp/README.md

 ## General info

 This is simple recruitment task created in JavaScript.
+App is responsive and created using React framework.

 ### Technologies